ibm-cloud-docs/sell/service-custom-parameters.md

 {{site.data.keyword.attribute-definition-list}}

 # Adding custom service parameters for your service
 {: #service-add-custom-parameters}

-When you onboard your service to {{site.data.keyword.Bluemix}}, the provisioning process of your product might require some additional information from your customers.
-To get the additional information, you can add custom input fields for your product in {{site.data.keyword.cloud_notm}} Partner Center, and the values can be entered by your customers.
+When you onboard your service to {{site.data.keyword.Bluemix}}, you might need to gather some additional information from your customers.
+To get the additional information, you can add custom input fields for your product in {{site.data.keyword.cloud_notm}} Partner Center.
+Customers can use the custom fields to input any additional information that you need when they create instances of your product.
 {: shortdesc}

 ## Adding custom input fields